 - 1. Quality of the idea the quality of the research and innovation - 2.
-Impact value creation during and after the project - 3.
-Quality of execution efficiency in the project execution and the implementation of the results
+Impact value creation during and after the project - Quality of execution efficiency in the project execution and the implementation of the results

-A detailed description of these criteria can be found in the assessment criteria document.
-International peers will evaluate these criteria.
+A detailed description of these criteria can be found in the assessment criteria document which will be published with the call.